snehal212002/k-s-Salon/README.md

 **Social Media Integration:**
 The website includes links to the salon's social media profiles, allowing users to connect and stay updated on promotions and events.

+**Technologies Used:**

+**Frontend:**
+1.HTML5 for structuring the website.

+2.CSS3 for styling and animations.

+3.Bootstrap for responsive design and layout.

+4.JavaScript for interactive elements like the carousel and smooth scrolling.